rath3t/dune-gfe/README.md

 The GitLab CI system of this module (in the file `.gitlab-ci.yml`) includes a job that checks for proper code formatting.
-The CI system uses the tool [uncrustify](https://github.com/uncrustify/uncrustify) to enforce the rules, guided by the configuration file `dune-uncrustify.org` in the `dune-gfe` module source directory.
+The CI system uses the tool [uncrustify](https://github.com/uncrustify/uncrustify) to enforce the rules, guided by the configuration file `dune-uncrustify.cfg` in the `dune-gfe` module source directory.

 CI testing of the code formatting means that any merge request will fail CI testing if it introduces code changes that violate the formatting rules.